jesseyuen/portfolio-2021/src/projects/subscribe-to-the-guradian.md

   More accessible
   Templated and modular approach to design
 ---
-Content here
+Working across multiple agile teams means I had a lot of projects in play at any one time.
+Some moved slow, others moved very quickly.
+Some stopped and never started again.
+Big enterprise can be a challenging ecosystem to work within.

 ### Where we started

-Circles.
-Circles everywhere.
-The visual aesthetic of the subscription site had had veered towards colourful, playful circles of all sizes.
-It had suited The Guardian at the time but there was a desire to move towards a more mature, modular and unified design language.
+Circles... everywhere.
+The visual aesthetic of the subscription site had had drifted towards a colourful and playful tone.
+It had suited The Guardian at an earlier time but there was a desire to move towards a more mature, modular and unified design language.

 ![Screen shots from the Subscription site featuring lots of colourful circles.](/images/circles-1.png "We were going around in circles when I started The Guardian.
 There was a lack of consistency across the subscription site and a visual language that was not align with how we wanted to present the brand. ")